xXleowXx/gitlab-charts/doc/installation/migration/helm_to_omnibus.md

     1. Run `sudo gitlab-ctl reconfigure` after the secrets are updated.

-1. Configure [object storage](https://docs.gitlab.com/ee/administration/object_storage.html) with your Omnibus GitLab instance and make sure it works fine by testing LFS, artifacts, uploads,etc.
+1. Configure [object storage](https://docs.gitlab.com/ee/administration/object_storage.html) with your Omnibus GitLab instance and make sure it works fine by testing LFS, artifacts, uploads, etc.

+1. If you are using Container Registry, [configure its object storage separately](https://docs.gitlab.com/ee/administration/packages/container_registry.html#use-object-storage) as it does not support consolidated object storage:

-1. Sync the data from your object storage connected to the Helm chart instance with to the new storage connected to Omnibus GitLab.
+1. Sync the data from your object storage connected to the Helm chart instance with the new storage connected to Omnibus GitLab.
 For s3-compatible storage it should be possible by copying the data using `s3cmd` utility.

+    NOTE:
+    You may re-use your old object storage with the new Omnibus GitLab instance.
+In this case, you will not need to sync data between two object storages.
+However, note that it could be de-provisioned when you uninstall GitLab Helm chart if you are using built-in MinIO instance.

 1. Copy the GitLab backup to the folder `/var/opt/gitlab/backups` on your Omnibus GitLab server and perform [the restoration](https://docs.gitlab.com/ee/raketasks/backup_restore.html#restore-for-omnibus-gitlab-installations).

 1. After the restoration is completed, run [Doctor Rake tasks](https://docs.gitlab.com/ee/administration/raketasks/doctor.html) to make sure that the secrets are valid.

+1. After everything is verified, you may [uninstall](https://docs.gitlab.com/charts/#uninstall) the GitLab helm chart instance.

+## Troubleshooting

+1. If you plan to use s3-compatible object storage like MinIO with your Omnibus GitLab instance, you should configure the options `endpoint` pointing to your MinIO and set `path_style` to `true` in your `/etc/gitlab/gitlab.rb`.